 [Tick mark] NO

-9. Were any exemptions granted to the prohibitions required by paragraphs 2.1.1 and 2.1.2 of the AEWA Action Plan?
+9. Were any exemptions granted in 2021-2024 to the prohibitions required by paragraphs 2.1.1 and 2.1.2 of the AEWA Action Plan?
 (AEWA Action Plan, paragraph 2.1.3; AEWA Strategic Plan 2019-2027, Target 1.1)

 [Tick mark] YES

-Please provide information on each species for which exemption was granted
+Please provide information on each species for which exemption was granted.
+In case any exemption take was reported under question 3 above due to inability to separate from regular harvest data due to specifics of data collecting at national level, please report the exemption here, but for the numbers refer to question 3.

 Please choose from this list